Willy Adames #27, Garrett Mitchell #5, and Rhys Hoskins #12...

 MILWAUKEE — Two days into October, the Mets’ season is back on the brink.

-Phil Maton’s meltdown Wednesday night doomed the Mets in a 5-3 loss to the Brewers, evening the best-of-three NL Wild Card Series at one win apiece.
+Phil Maton’s meltdown Wednesday night doomed them in a 5-3 loss to the Brewers, evening the best-of-three NL Wild Card Series at one win apiece.

-That sets up a winner-take-all Game 3 on Thursday, still at American Family Field.
+That sets up a victor-take-all Game 3 at 7:08 p.m.
+Thursday, still at American Family Field, Mets lefthander Jose Quintana against Brewers righty Tobias Myers.
 The winner will advance to face the Phillies in the NL Division Series.
 The loser goes home for the offseason.

-The deciding sequence in the equalizer came in the bottom of the eighth, with the Mets up by one and Maton called on for his fourth appearance in five days.
+Maton’s game-souring effort came in the bottom of the eighth, with the Mets up by one — six outs from taking the series — and the righthander called on for his fourth appearance in five days.
 Manager Carlos Mendoza had just put in his leading-late defense: Harrison Bader in at center, Tyrone Taylor shifting to right, Starling Marte out of the game; Luisangel Acuna in at second base, Jose Iglesias shifting to third, Mark Vientos out of the game.

-Milwaukee’s first batter, Jackson Chourio, launched the third pitch for a tying home run — his second of the night, both to the opposite field.
+Milwaukee’s first batter, 20-year-old Jackson Chourio, launched the third pitch of the frame for a tying home run — his second of the night, both to the opposite field.

-With the not-quite-sold-out Milwaukee crowd suddenly rejuvenated, Maton nearly escaped without further damage.
-But a two-out single from Willy Adames set up a go-ahead home run from Garrett Mitchell, who began the game on the bench and entered as a pinch runner for designated hitter Gary Sanchez a couple of innings earlier.
+With the not-quite-sold-out Milwaukee crowd suddenly rejuvenated, Maton nearly escaped, tie intact.
+But a two-out single from Willy Adames set up a go-ahead home run from Garrett Mitchell, who entered as a pinch runner for designated hitter Gary Sanchez and was caught stealing in the sixth.

 More so than normal, the Mets wanted this one.
 Mendoza had a nearly full bullpen at his disposal.
-They even were open to using lefthanded starter David Peterson in relief in lieu of his usual between-starts bullpen session.
+Manaea provided a strong start (five innings, two runs).
+The Mets took a lead in the first inning, then again in the second, then held it until they didn’t.
 Closing out a sweep would have guaranteed them two days off before the NLDS — a valuable reset after an eventful several days.

 “We’ll do whatever it takes to win today,” Mendoza said before the game.

-But the offense stalled, finishing 2-for-11 with runners in scoring position and stranding nine men on base.
-They didn’t score at all after the second inning.
+Deserving some of the blame was an offense that stalled, finishing 2-for-11 with runners in scoring position and stranding nine men on base.
+The Mets did not score and had just three hits after the second inning.

 SUBSCRIBE